Deighv/SongsofSyx/README.md

 Feel free to use these saves and scripts in any way you see fit, I retain no rights or license.
 If you'd like to credit me I'd be grateful! https://www.youtube.com/@deighv

+Add me on Discord if you'd like to get any of these things set up: deighv.

 ## Scripts:

 ### autoCommit.ps1 -